romaonthego/RETableViewManager/README.md

 In its core RETableViewManager supports reusable cells based on corresponding data object class.

-The general idea is to allow developers use their own `UITableView` and `UITableViewController` instances, providing a layer that synchronizes data and cell appereance.
+The general idea is to allow developers use their own `UITableView` and `UITableViewController` instances, providing a layer that synchronizes data with cell appereance.

 ### _It is still in the early stages of development and it's highly not recommended to use it in production apps._